starjumper30/ace-angular-hello-world/README.md

 "Panels" are apps that are loaded inline on predefined locations within the portal.
 These are just apps running in inline iframes.
-While they are not launched with dialogs themselves, they are free to launch their own dialogs using the ACE API. hello-world-header is an example of such a panel.
+While they are not launched with dialogs themselves, they are free to launch their own dialogs using the ACE API. hello-world-panel is an example of such a panel.

 ## Run server locally to be installed and run from Jira